 As product candidates are developed through preclinical studies to late-stage clinical trials towards approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize processes and results.
-For instance, our initial studies in AXS-05 were completed with two separate tablets containing DM and bupropion.
-Our Phase 3 studies, however, will be conducted using a single tablet containing both active ingredients.
+For instance, two of our initial studies of AXS-05 were completed with two separate tablets containing DM and bupropion.
+Our Phase 3 studies, however, are being conducted using a single tablet containing both active ingredients.
 Such changes carry the risk that they will not achieve these intended objectives.
 Any of these changes could cause our product candidates to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the altered materials.
 Such changes may also require additional testing, FDA notification, or FDA approval.
 This could delay completion of clinical trials; require the conduct of bridging clinical trials or studies, or the repetition of one or more clinical trials; increase clinical trial costs; delay approval of our product candidates; and jeopardize our ability to commence product sales and generate revenue.

-Failure to obtain marketing approval in international jurisdictions would prevent our product candidates from being marketed abroad.
+Failure to obtain marketing approval in international jurisdictions would prevent our product candidates from being marketed abroad

 In order to market and sell our products in the European Union and many other jurisdictions, we or our third-party collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
-We or these third parties may not obtain approval by regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
+We or these third parties may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or by the FDA.
 However, the failure to obtain approval in one jurisdiction may compromise our ability to obtain approval elsewhere.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.